YukumoHunter/e3-molecule-diffusion/blogpost.md

 Besides rewriting the code in JAX, we also ran the original PyTorch code alongside the new JAX code to reproduce it and to compare results.
 Both code runs used the same hyperparameters, allowing for a direct comparison of performance and outcomes.

-Finally, we wanted to test how does jit functions affect GIT performance, and in order to evaluate it we measured the run and compilation time when we apply jit for among time steps.
-We measured this by changing jit when sampling generated molecules.
+Finally, we wanted to test how do jitted functions affect the performance, and in order to evaluate it we measured the run and compilation time when we apply jit to a different number of timesteps during molecule generation.

 <!--
 ## Key Experiments